logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 You can set up Logz.io log alerts to automatically get notified about issues that demand attention.

-Community plans can have only a limited number of alerts enabled at once.
+Community plans have a limit on the number of alerts that may be enabled.
 See the official [pricing page](https://logz.io/pricing/) for details.
 {:.info-box.note}

-#### To configure an alert
+#### Configuring an alert

 <div class="tasklist">